 Rolling is the preferred method of termination.
 It involves flattening the cover crop to produce a thick, uniform mat of mulch.
 One action is usually enough, especially with a crimper roller.
 Certain species however accumulate a higher fibre content over the same growing season, which will necessitate an additional rolling action - preferably in the opposite direction.
 Cutting, mulching, disking or grazing are also effective ways to manage cover crops.
 These actions relate to a more drastic termination process.
-Biomass is either used as animal feed for a quick return on investment or being shredded to contribute to soil quality improvement through quick decomposition by soil microbes.
+Biomass is either used as animal feed for a quick return on investment or shredded to improve soil quality through quick decomposition by soil microbes.

 The appropriate timing and method are often specific to a farming/cropping operation.
-The optimum termination maturity stage differs between species and varieties of cover crops.
+The optimum maturity stage for termination differs between species and varieties of cover crops.
 The optimum maturity stage normally includes trade-offs among different benefits provided by cover crops.
-The optimum time to terminate may therefore require balancing of trade-offs.
-A good example is legumes, when it is allowed to go to its flowering stage it maximizes nitrogen (N) accumulation and pollinator services but flowering for too long can reduce N content in soil as N is transferred to maturing seeds.
+Therefore the optimum time to terminate may require balancing these trade-offs.
+A good example is legumes, when it is allowed to go to its flowering stage it maximizes nitrogen (N) accumulation and pollinator services but flowering for too long can reduce N content in soil as N is transferred to maturing seed.

-The timing termination should also be managed according to the available moisture on a specific piece of land, during a specific season.
+The timing of termination should also be managed according to the available moisture on a specific piece of land, during a specific season.

-- With a dry, early season your lands without living cover crops will be the best option to start establishing your cash crops.
-Soil will be drier in lands which had a living cover crop during the dry season and will need the first rains for sufficient moisture in the soil profile. - In a very wet, early season your lands with a living cover crop, will be easier to drill and then terminate the cover crop afterwards. - In very dry regions, it is also an option to terminate a cover crop in the middle of the rainy season, to conserve moisture for the rest of the season in your soil profile underneath an organic mulch for the next season.
+• With a dry, early season your lands without living cover crops will be the best option to start establishing your cash crops.
+Soil will be drier in lands which had a living cover crop during the dry season and will need the first rains for sufficient moisture in the soil profile.

+• In a very wet, early season your lands with a living cover crop, will be easier to drill and then terminate the cover crop afterwards.

+• In very dry regions, it is also an option to terminate a cover crop in the middle of the rainy season, to conserve moisture for the rest of the season in your soil profile underneath an organic mulch for the next season.

-TIP: Use Balansa clover instead of Crimson clover for rolling, its hollow stem terminates easier.
+TIP: Use Balansa clover instead of Crimson clover for rolling, its hollow stems terminate easier.